 Leeks can be planted at several times of the year to stagger their harvest times.
 Slow-growing varieties may be planted in summer for a spring harvest in mild climates.
 Fast-growing varieties sown at the end of winter are ready for harvest in late spring, while the slower-growing varieties are ready in late summer.
 It's best not to plant leeks during the heat of summer, as the heat may stunt their growth.

-Choose varieties based on your plant hardiness zone and the growing rate of the leeks and then plant accordingly.
+Choose cultivars based on your plant hardiness zone and the growing rate of the leeks and then plant accordingly.
 Leeks get their best flavor if they're exposed to cool weather in the 50- to 75-degree range while mature.
 They're ready for harvest when the stalks are 1 to 2 inches wide and 1 to 2 feet tall.

 Soil, Sunlight and Water Recommendations for Leeks

 Although leeks aren't incredibly needy, they do prefer a nutrient-rich soil, such as a garden soil mixed with compost.
 Soil pH from 6 to 6.8 is ideal for leeks.
 The soil should be loose rather than compacted like clay.
 If you are planting leeks from year to year, choose a new location each time; a plot that housed legumes last year is a good choice.
 Leeks enjoy at least six hours of sunlight daily to thrive, although they'll tolerate some shade, especially in hotter climates.
-If you are purchasing leek seeds, check the label to determine how much sunlight your leek variety prefers.
+If you are purchasing leek seeds, check the label to determine how much sunlight your leek cultivar prefers.

 Water leeks whenever the top of the soil feels dry or about 1 inch of water per week during the growing season.
 Mulch placed around the leeks once they're established helps prevent weeds from emerging while also keeping the soil moist.
 Compost tea, applied once a month around established leeks, helps nourish the plants.

 During dry periods, watering is especially important.
 It's best to water the plants low and near the soil level rather than using a sprinkler that gets the entire leek stalk wet.
-If you do use a sprinkler, do it early in the day, as this gives the leeks plenty of time to dry off.
+If you do use a sprinkler, do it early in the day, as this gives the leeks plenty of time to dry off before nighttime.
 Too much moisture over the leek stalk on a regular basis could cause plant diseases.

 How to Propagate Leeks